ACM40960/project-vaishaali01/README.md

 <img src="https://github.com/user-attachments/assets/6d0efc7d-5fa7-44a3-9fc0-2e5af5aa2acd" width="480" height="480">

 ### CNN Results
-- In contrast, the sequential CNN model showed a tendency to overfit, frequently clas- sifying test images with visible fingers as "Hello," which suggests a need for more experimentation with the architecture and fine-tuning to enhance the model’s ability to generalize across different gestures.
+- In contrast, the sequential CNN model showed a tendency to overfit, frequently classifying test images with visible fingers as "Hello," which suggests a need for more experimentation with the architecture and fine-tuning to enhance the model’s ability to generalize across different gestures.

-Overall, YOLO-NAS outperforms the other models, as evidenced by its highest con- fidence scores for test image predictions and a consistently increasing mAP50 graph, in contrast to the more unstable performance of RT-DETR and YOLOv8, which exhibited fluctuating mAP scores across epochs.
+Overall, YOLO-NAS outperforms the other models, as evidenced by its highest confidence scores for test image predictions and a consistently increasing mAP50 graph, in contrast to the more unstable performance of RT-DETR and YOLOv8, which exhibited fluctuating mAP scores across epochs.

 ## Future Work

 Future improvements to this project could include more gestures and more diverse examples, hence improving the model’s generalisation and accuracy.
 Increasing the dataset size and class diversity may help the system progress from simple sign lan- guage detection to a packed sign language interpreter.
-In addition to testing with new models and fine-tuning techniques to improve the system’s robustness and flex- ibility, deployment strategies should be taken into account to make the system us- able in real-world applications.
+In addition to testing with new models and fine-tuning techniques to improve the system’s robustness and flexibility, deployment strategies should be taken into account to make the system us- able in real-world applications.

 ## References